 As we start training and gain experience, we find our favorite exercises and stick with them.
 There is not anything necessarily wrong with that.
-So long as the movements challenge you, train the right muscles, and help you progress, do them.
+So long as the movements challenge you, train the right muscles and help you progress, do them.

-But when you are at a hotel gym and the heaviest weights barely challenge you, consider doing more difficult exercises.
+But when you are at a hotel gym, and the heaviest available weights barely challenge you, consider doing more difficult exercises.
 For example, if you usually do barbell back squats, but your hotel gym does not even have a squat rack, do Bulgarian split squats with dumbbells instead.
 If those are too easy, do single-leg squats.

 The same applies to all sorts of other movements.
 If one can not challenge you much, find a way to increase the difficulty.
 Other ideas include:

 - Do supersets

 Putting everything together can be tricky.
 Between finding new exercises and creating an effective routine, it is easy to get overwhelmed and not enjoy your trip to the fullest.

 Because of that, we recommend using a good fitness app, such as Fitbod, or Alpha Progression.
 With these, you can take your fitness with you and put together fantastic workouts in a couple of minutes.
 Plus, you can make changes to your workouts on the go, depending on what weights you have at your disposal.

 These fitness apps offer an extensive library of exercises, ranging from challenging bodyweight routines to complex calisthenics and bodybuilding workouts.
 You can explore and get inspired by the vast selection and receive step-by-step instructions, including high-quality videos on how to perform them correctly.
 It is like having a virtual personal trainer at your fingertips.